acrosman/snowmakery/README.md

 ## Running

 Currently this project is in the very initial stages of development and is not fully functional – please feel free to contribute if you think it would be useful.
-It does not currently have an app-builder setup (although that may change).
+It does not currently have an app builder setup (although that may change).

 ### Setup
 1. Clone this repo, or your own fork.